API Reference

 API Key Authentication

-Cencori uses API keys to authenticate requests.
-Your API key identifies your project and determines which security policies and rate limits apply.
+Cencori uses project API keys to authenticate requests.
+Your API key identifies your project and determines which security policies, rate limits, provider settings, and logs apply.

 Getting Your API Key